jacky-humantech/mpri-2019-anomaly-detection/README.md

 Create a virtual environment with Python 3

-	virtualenv -p /usr/bin/python3.6 venv
+	virtualenv -p python3 venv

-Note: if you are on a Mac, your path may be located at `/usr/local/bin/` instead of `/usr/bin/`
+Note: If python3 is not on your path, you have to specify it in the command like this:
+- on Mac: `virtualenv -p /usr/local/bin/python3.6 venv`
+- on Linux: `virtualenv -p /usr/bin/python3.6 venv`

 Enter the virtual environment